karynayen/karynayen/README.md

-### Hi there 🐮
+# Hi there, My name is Karyna! 🐮

-My name is Karyna!
-I am an enthusiastic CS student at Northeastern University, with an interest in software development, cloud engineering, computer systems, full-stack development, and basically anything that sounds cool!
-My expertise lies in utilizing object-oriented design to create various Java applications.
-I also have experience using Javascript, Typescript, HTML/CSS, C, and Python, along with working with the React.js and Bootstrap libraries.
-I am excited to further develop my technical skills!
+I am an enthusiastic CS student at Northeastern University interested in
+- software development
+- cloud engineering
+- computer systems
+- full-stack development
+- basically anything that sounds cool!

+Outside of software development I also
+- am a competitive swimmer and a triathlete. 🏊‍♀️🚴‍♀️🏃‍♀️
+- enjoy hiking, skiing, and snowboarding! 🥾

+Check out my [LinkedIn](https://www.linkedin.com/in/karynayen/) and [Personal Website](https://www.karynayen.com/) for more info on me!

 <!--
 **karynayen/karynayen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.